Dennis Ferguson: Criminal history

 According to court records, Ferguson's pre-1987 criminal history contains "many convictions for false pretences, various assaults on children and indecent assaults on females", including five convictions for child molestation.
 In 1987, Ferguson was imprisoned in Long Bay Correctional Centre after being convicted on multiple fraud charges.

 After being released from Long Bay Jail in July 1987, Ferguson, then aged 39, and his 23-year-old male lover, Alexandria George Brookes, abducted three children, two boys and a girl, from Sydney aged six, seven, and eight.
-Ferguson had previously gottten to know the children's father, who was a fellow inmate in Long Bay Jail, and Ferguson was told that the children had previously been sexually abused.
+Ferguson had previously gotten to know the children's father, who was a fellow inmate in Long Bay Jail, and Ferguson was told that the children had previously been sexually abused.
 Ferguson and Brookes flew the children to Brisbane, and sexually assaulted them in a house in the Brisbane suburb of Kedron.
 The following night, Ferguson and Brookes moved the three children to a motel in the suburb of Ascot, where they again abused the children.
 Police arrested Ferguson and Brookes at the motel, where they found Ferguson naked with the children.
 Ferguson told police, "I can help you.
 Pornography.
 Kiddy porn, I can get you kiddy porn."
 Ferguson claimed he was innocent, accusing one of the boys he molested of committing the crimes, but a jury found him guilty of all counts of abduction and assault of the three children.
 He was sentenced to 14 years' imprisonment, by a judge who noted there was no chance he would be rehabilitated.

 While in jail he refused to take part in rehabilitation programs, and attempted to obtain police photographs of his victims under the Freedom of Information Act.
 An order was obtained requiring Ferguson to report his whereabouts to police after fellow inmates reported his plans to molest the eight-year-old daughter of the family with whom he would reside after being released.

 In 2003, New South Wales Police surveillance located Ferguson at Parramatta Public School.
 Ferguson was forbidden from entering schools and claimed he was trying to distribute cleaning products for groups needing to raise funds.
 A court convicted him under the NSW Child Protection Offenders Registration Act, and he was sentenced to a further 15 months' prison in the John Morony Correctional Centre.
 He was released in December 2004.

 The following year, in November 2005, Ferguson was charged with sexually assaulting a 5-year-old girl at her home in the Queensland town of Dalby.
 In a rare legal move, the judge granted Ferguson a bench trial (without a jury), as he considered Ferguson would not receive a fair trial by jury, due to the enormous amount of media coverage.
 The judge found that while the girl had been molested when Ferguson, convicted child sexual abuser Allan Guy, and another man had been at her house, it could not be proven that Ferguson had been responsible for the abuse.